Zhm17/CastleRush/README.md

 ## An experimental Tower Defense video game prototype

+The goal is to develop a simple prototype of a tower defense game.
+(Kingdom Rush, Plants vs Zombies, Orcs Must Die!)
+This demo is just the base of a project with the potential of scaling the prototype's size, (levels, enemies, difficulty, etc.)

+The demo contains at least: 3 varieties of enemies 3 varieties of towers and the Game flow (Win/Lose)

 ### Game Loop
 Waves of enemies march to the base to attack the player.
 The player must put turrets in towers to defend the base